xcore/sw_avb/doc/audio.rst

 ++++++++++++++++++++++++++++++++++++++++++++

 Audio is transported in streams of data, where each stream may have multiple channels.
-Endpoints producing the streams are called *Talkers* and those receiving them are called *Listeners*.
+Endpoints producing streams are called *Talkers* and those receiving them are called *Listeners*.
 Each stream on the network has a unique 64-bit stream ID.